⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 • Offline-first design

-• Backup to Google Drive
+• Dropbox and Google Drive backup

 • Customizable exercise database